sophie williams

 Sophie Williams—a dancer with a rich international career—was born in California but holds deep ties to New Zealand, embracing both identities as a part of her artistic journey.
 With a career spanning the globe, she founded Pointeworks in 2023 with a mission to provide work opportunities for artists in the off-season, foster a culture of collaboration, and fill a crucial void in the dance world.
 Committed to elevating the voices of female artists and bringing cutting-edge ballet to her hometown of San Diego, Williams envisions Pointeworks as a platform for innovation, connection, and artistic excellence.

 Her diverse repertoire includes principal roles in Balanchine’s Concerto Barocco (First and Second Violins), Serenade(Dark Angel), and La Bayadère (Gamzatti).
-Additional performance highlights include Balanchine’s Rubies and Theme and Variations, alongside contemporary works such as Andrea Schermoly’s Within Without, Val Caniparoli’s Without Borders, and full-length classics including Giselle (Alicia Alonso, Ethan Stiefel, and Edward Liang), Liang’s Don Quixoteand Cinderella, Liam Scarlett’s A Midsummer Night’s Dream, Patricia Barker’s Paquita, Sleeping Beauty, and Pas de Quatre, as well as Ben Stevenson’s Dracula, Nutcracker, A Midsummer Night’s Dream, and Alice in Wonderland.She has performed notable works such as Shibuya Blues by Annabelle Lopez Ochoa, Maple Leaf Rag by Martha Graham, and Jabula by Natalie Weir.
+Additional performance highlights include Balanchine’s Rubies and Theme and Variations, alongside contemporary works such as Andrea Schermoly’s Within Without, Val Caniparoli’s Without Borders, and full-length classics including Giselle (Alicia Alonso, Ethan Stiefel, and Edward Liang), Liang’s Don Quixoteand Cinderella, Liam Scarlett’s A Midsummer Night’s Dream, Patricia Barker’s Paquita, Sleeping Beauty, and Pas de Quatre, Summer Fairy in Ben Stevenson’s Cinderella, as well as Stevenson’s Dracula, Nutcracker, A Midsummer Night’s Dream, and Alice in Wonderland.She has performed notable works such as Shibuya Blues by Annabelle Lopez Ochoa, Maple Leaf Rag by Martha Graham, and Jabula by Natalie Weir.

 Williams has also engaged deeply in creative processes through freelancing, working with National Choreographers Initiative and Chamber Dance Project.